presidioforts/scratchfiles/epl_x_vm_migration.md

-# EPL-X CI/CD Workflow Automation Product

-EPL-X is a new CI/CD workflow automation product built using GitHub Action-based technology.
-It’s a SaaS product that offers a basic build pack and modern development toolkits to create new automation workflows.
-The product uses ephemeral runners, which are created when a job starts and destroyed once the job is done.
+EPL-X is a next-generation CI/CD workflow automation product built using GitHub Action-based technology.
+It’s a SaaS product that provides a core build pack along with advanced toolkits for creating modern automation workflows.
+The product uses ephemeral runners, which are created when a job starts and destroyed once it’s done.
 For VM migration automation, we need a secure environment with no cached data, and that’s why we chose this product to build our VM migration automation.

-## VM Migration Buildpack Delivery

-We are delivering the VM migration buildpack to LOB organizations so developers can use it as a self-service tool to migrate VMs.
-Through ELMA onboarding, users can select the new VM migration buildpack and submit their order.
-ELMA will then create the VM migration repository and copy all the workflow YAML files.
+Next, how are we going to deliver the workflow files to LOB developers?
+Developers will use ELMA to create the automation repository.
+During onboarding, they’ll choose the VM migration build pack and submit the order.
+ELMA will then create the repository with all the necessary workflow files under the LOB-specific organization.
 Developers can start using it right away.

-As part of the product, we provide common use case workflow files, but LOBs can easily add more workflows if needed.
+As part of the product, we provide standard VM migration workflow files, but LOBs can easily add more workflows if needed.